OpenDriveLab/End-to-end-Autonomous-Driving/README.md

 ![](figs/overview.jpg)

-Instead of concentrating on individual tasks such as detection, prediction, etc., the autonomous driving community has witnessed rapid growth in approaches that embrace an end-to-end algorithm framework with raw sensor input to control signal output.
+The autonomous driving community has witnessed a rapid growth in approaches that embrace an end-to-end algorithm framework, utilizing raw sensor input to generate vehicle motion plans, instead of concentrating on individual tasks such as detection and motion prediction.
 In this survey, we provide a comprehensive analysis of more than 250 papers on the motivation, roadmap, methodology, challenges, and future trends in end-to-end autonomous driving.
-More details can be found in the [survey paper]().
+More details can be found in the survey paper "[End-to-End Autonomous Driving: Challenges and Frontiers]()".

 ``
-If you find some work popular or useful enough to be cited below, shoot us email or simply open a PR!
+If you find some useful related materials, shoot us an email or simply open a PR!
 ``

 <p align="right">(<a href="#top">back to top</a>)</p>